SMWlDreams/Tetris/README.md

 Running the game for over 2,147,483,647 frames while on the pause screen no longer crashes

+You can no longer store das across games

 ### NOTE

 This is an alpha release.
 The game will run, all core features of the hit NES game TETRIS are here.